 Because it sounds like this Dublin Square thing is another hurry-up, no-scrutiny deal, I thought I’d better get the facts out faster than ELi can do a story.

 For those who have forgotten or missed earlier episodes: No, not everybody does it.
 In my many years of perusing records, I am only aware of three would-be developers who use tax delinquencies as a cash flow strategy.
-One in Lansing, exposed by MLive if I remember correctly, admitted he used not … Read more →
+One in Lansing, exposed by MLive if I remember correctly, admitted he used not paying taxes on time … Read more →

 Something else that was mentioned in the ELi story about the Dublin Square project was the DDA wanting to refinance the bonds for the Evergreen properties.

 We went round and round about this for years and years.
-City officials, with DDA approval, did something incredibly stupid issuing those bonds in 2009 to buy properties at 3 times market value when the economy was in collapse and with a developer who should never have been allowed within a million miles of … Read more →
+City officials, with DDA approval, did something incredibly stupid issuing those bonds in 2009 to buy properties at 3 times market value when the economy was in collapse and with a developer who should never have been allowed within a million miles of public money.
+Rather than … Read more →

 As East Lansing Info reported on Friday , a motion to vote on the development “Albert Town Homes 2” (by council member Aaron Stephens ), was not ‘seconded’ by another Council member at the meeting this week, and thus, went nowhere.

 The development proposal – put forward by by Hagan Group LLC – is for three townhouse-like student rentals, which would replace two older rental homes on the property along Albert Ave, across from the Bailey parking lot.
-The Hagan Group built an almost identical set of … Read more →
+The Hagan Group built an almost identical set of townhomes adjacent to the … Read more →